 Other – BPA, Polycarbonate, LEXAN and PLA

 This category was designed as a catch-all for Polycarbonate (PC) and “OTHER” plastics, so reuse and recycling protocols are not standardized within this category.
 The new generation of compostable plastics, made from bio-based polymers like corn starch, are also included in this category and have the initials “PLA” on the bottom near the recycling symbol.
 Some may also say “Compostable.”
-PLA coded plastics should be thrown in the compost and not the recycle bin since PLA compostable plastics are presently not recyclable.
+PLA coded plastics should be thrown in the compost and not the recycle bin since PLA compostable plastics are presently not recyclable in South Africa.
 Please also note that PLA must reach the desired temperature (58 – 60°C) and have water added (hydrolysis) in the compost heap to be effectively broken down.

 Category 7 plastics are not recyclable.

 - Food, teabags & coffee grinds (rather add to compost)

 - Juice cartons lined with foil or plastic

 - Disposable coffee cups

 - Nutriday or small Danone and similar yoghurt containers